 - Parking fees;

 - Security deposit; and

 - Pet Deposit (if any)

-The landlord may ask to see the tenant’s credit information through a rental application and once he or she has been verified and approved an agreement may be created and ready to sign.
-Upon the lease signing, the tenant will need to bring any and all deposits in order to gain immediate access to the property.
+The landlord may ask to see the tenant’s credit information through a rental application and once he or she has been verified and approved, an agreement may be created and ready to sign.
+Upon the lease signing, the tenant will need to bring any and all deposits to gain immediate access to the property.